Positive speed self-avoiding walks on graphs with more than one end: Groups with more than one end

-\begin{lemma} Let $G\setminus S_0$ be the subgraph obtained from $G$ by removing all the vertices in $S_0$ as well as their incident edges.
+\begin{lemma} Let $S_0$ be defined as in (\ref{s0}).
+Let $G\setminus S_0$ be the subgraph obtained from $G$ by removing all the vertices in $S_0$ as well as their incident edges.
 For any $u,v\in G\setminus S_0$ one of (a) (b) (c) (d) in Lemma \ref{css} holds, $u$ and $v$ are in two distinct components of $G\setminus S_0$.
 Moreover, $G\setminus S_0$ has at least two infinite components. \end{lemma} \begin{proof}To show that $u$ and $v$ are in two distinct components of $G\setminus S_0$, it suffices to show that any path in $G$ joining $u$ and $v$ must visit a vertex in $S_0$.